 - OCSE will provide child and medical support services to any custodial party who applies on behalf of a child and will enforce any support obligation established for a child or the custodial party of a child receiving services.
 This applies to interstate and intrastate cases. - In an interstate case, only the initiating state may require an application.
-OCSE will accept referrals from another state on behalf of a child, regardless of age, and provide services available under state law. - OCSE will not accept interstate transmittals from any organization that does not have an approved State Plan as required by Title IV-D of the Social Security Act or from custodial parties without a completed application for services. - Services are provided, without an application, to those custodial parties who are no longer eligible for assistance under the TEA, IV-E foster care, and Medicaid programs.
+OCSE will accept referrals from another state on behalf of a child, regardless of age, and provide services available under state law.

+- OCSE will not accept interstate transmittals from any organization that does not have an approved State Plan as required by Title IV-D of the Social Security Act or from custodial parties without a completed application for services. - Services are provided, without an application, to those custodial parties who are no longer eligible for assistance under the TEA, IV-E foster care, and Medicaid programs.
 DHS notifies OCSE when a family stops receiving assistance.
-OCSE notifies the family within five business days of the notification of ineligibility that child support services will be continued, and of the consequences of continuing to receive services, unless OCSE is notified by the family to discontinue services. - Children listed in the application for services must be under the age of 18 if no court order for child support exists.
+OCSE notifies the family within five business days of the notification of ineligibility that child support services will be continued, and of the consequences of continuing to receive services, unless OCSE is notified by the family to discontinue services. - Children listed in the application for services must be under the age of 18 if no court order exists.
 Custodial parties may also apply to recover unpaid child support if the youngest child is between the ages of 18 and 23 and the amount to be recovered is based on a court order.
-The custodial party of a child over the age of 23 may apply for services if a court order exists; however, the case may be eligible only for federal tax offset if there is no judgment on arrears. - The applicant for services cannot be the child.
+The custodial party of a child over the age of 23 may apply for services; however, the case may be eligible only for federal tax offset if there is no judgment on arrears. - The applicant for services cannot be the child.
 OCSE does not have the authority to establish or enforce an obligation on behalf of the child if the "child" is 18 or older, whether or not a state requesting services has legislation allowing same.
 Additionally, for Arkansas residents or persons requesting services directly from Arkansas OCSE, cases will not be accepted for establishment or enforcement from the child, as the statute does not allow OCSE to bring an action for the "child over 18" that right is reserved to the "child" only. - OCSE will not provide services if the noncustodial parent is deceased. - With the exception of mandatory Medicaid cases, applicants cannot choose among services to be provided.
 For example, the applicant cannot request paternity but no support order, or a support order but no income withholding.
 Mandatory Medicaid applicants may elect to receive medical support services only.
-OCSE will address the medical support needs of the child unless the custodial party indicates in writing that medical support services are not needed and provides proof that the child(ren) have adequate insurance coverage other than Medicaid. - All appropriate child and medical support services will be provided.
-For example, the applicant cannot request paternity establishment but no support order, or a support order but no income withholding.
-The exception is that in Medicaid-only cases, the applicant may elect in writing to receive only services related to securing medical support.
+OCSE will address the medical support needs of the child unless the custodial party indicates in writing that medical support services are not needed and provides proof that the child(ren) have adequate insurance coverage other than Medicaid.